Chesebrough Park. Image Courtesy City of Santa Clarita

 Santa Clarita City Trails

 The City of Santa Clarita provides you with approximately 70 miles of scenic trails and 20 miles of paseos.
-You may use them for walking, riding, jogging and skating.
+You may use them for walking, riding,

 Find maps here from Hike Santa Clarita.